 The first thing to realize is that it’s 100% completely normal to be anxious about the idea of having surgery on your eye.
 No one likes the idea of having someone so close to their eye.
 But the important thing to remember is that this is just an “idea”.
 It’s all in your mind.
 Numbing drops for the surface of your eye have been around for years.

-Moreover, your cataract and the space inside your eye where all the work is done, doesn’t even have nerves in it to feel pain or discomfort!
+Moreover, your cataract and the space inside your eye where all the work is done, don’t even have nerves in it to feel pain or discomfort!
 On top of that, your doctor will give you a great cocktail of sedatives that will relax any nerves that you might still have.

 Comfort In Numbers

 There are approximately 4 million cataract surgeries done per year in the United States.
-If patients we’re comfortable during the surgery… you’d know about it.
+If patients were comfortable during the surgery… you’d know about it.
 We encourage you to go out and ask your family or friends who have had surgery about their experience.
 They’ll be very likely to tell you that it was a breeze and they couldn’t believe how easy and fast it is.

 There are a variety of sedatives that can be used during cataract surgery.
 Some are given through an IV and some are given orally.
 Most patients are able to take these sedatives.
 However, it’s reassuring to know that many patients every year are too unhealthy from a variety of cardiac or pulmonary medical conditions that make it unsafe to give them sedatives at the time of the procedure.

 These patients still have the surgery just using eye drops to numb the eye.
-So many patients find it’s comforting that the surgery is often done without any sedation at all, and patients still find it to be a breeze.
+So many patients find it comforting that the surgery is often done without any sedation at all, and patients still find it to be a breeze.
 Again… it’s all in your mind!
 But with that said, most doctors encourage their patients to take some sedation if they are healthy enough for it.

 IV Sedation Versus Oral

 The most common way that sedation is given for cataract surgery is through an IV, or “intravenously”.
 This has been done for decades.
-However, modern cataract surgery is so quick and painless, that for many patients, especially if they’re a difficult stick, oral sedatives an increasingly excellent option.
+However, modern cataract surgery is so quick and painless, that for many patients, especially if they’re a difficult stick, oral sedatives are an increasingly excellent option.
 For many patients placing the IV is the worst part of the experience!
 For this reason, many surgery centers are moving towards giving oral sedation.

 There are benefits and downsides to each option.
 The most obvious benefit of oral sedation is that you don’t need to be stuck with a needle for an IV.
 You also may be allowed to have a light morning breakfast if you’re having oral sedation.
 The benefit of IV sedation is that the dose can be turned on faster.